Nine states don't charge income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

 If you plan to send children to public school, education spending is probably high on your list of desirable places to live.

 These states may have less to spend on education with less tax revenue.
-This is the situation in South Dakota and Wyoming, both no-income-tax states, which, according to the U.S. Census, are at the very bottom of education spending.
+This is the situation in South Dakota, a no-income-tax state, which, according to the U.S. Census, is towards the very bottom of education spending.

 Real estate prices rise